kimc18/Song-screenshot-to-Spotify-playlist/README.md

 To mitigate this issue I created a word document, used a large font size, wrote down the song and artist one at a time and problem was solved.

 ## Shortcomings:
+If an ellipses is encountered the program will crash.

 Special Characters have to be edited out.

 Example of a special character: